Always more connected

 And what is your role as a parent in all this?

-To help your children develop healthy digital habits and manage their screen use on a daily basis so that they can maintain a balance… without forgetting to set an example!
+It’s helping your children develop healthy digital habits and manage their screen use on a daily basis so that they can maintain a balance… without forgetting to set an example!
 The goal is to work towards mindful Internet and screen use to enjoy their benefits while limiting their negative effects on you and your family.

 To find out more: